 It is necessary to know or measure the power consumption of your devices and appliances before an alternative energy system is put in place.
 You need to understand the energy requirements.

-Are considering or planning an off-grid or standalone alternative energy system such as a solar PV system?
+Are you considering or planning an off-grid or standalone alternative energy system such as a solar PV system?

 Maybe for your home, your cabin or wherever else?
 Maybe just a source of backup power for a few things?